-0009 Demonstrate the ability to organize, analyze, and explain to students the structure of the French language.
+0009 Demonstrate the ability to organize, analyze, and explain to students the structure of the Italian language.

-- Select revisions to correct inappropriate use of tenses, forms, or constructions. - Organize parts of speech into grammatically and syntactically correct sentences. - Demonstrate the ability to analyze linguistic structures of the French language and present them in a way that is understandable to students.
+- Demonstrate an ability to explain and correct inappropriate use of verb tenses, grammatical forms, and word order. - Organize parts of speech into grammatically and syntactically correct sentences. - Demonstrate the ability to analyze linguistic structures of the Italian language and present them in a way that is understandable to students.